 Going down south you will reach the village of La Loma.
 This is a small town that mainly consists of native inhabitants.
 The town is at the highest point of the island and offers great views over the Caribbean Sea on both sides of the island.
 Did you know they call the Caribbean Sea thee “seven colored sea”?
 This is because the color changes throughout the day, but it is mostly turquoise blue.
 Read more about the small town of La Loma.

-Going down north a little and then on the east side of the island you will find the town San Luis.
+Going up north a little and then on the east side of the island you will find the town San Luis.
 This is a small tourist town that offers an exclusive white sand beach that comes with stunning views at sunrise and sunset.
 The town is small and mainly tourist living here temporary.
 This is one of the places where you want to lay down on the beach and snorkel around in the turquoise waters of the Caribbean